callMeCal/My_Movies/README.md

 My_Movies is a small program that creates a page that displays information and trailers for specific movies.
 Almost all of the page_create.py code was pulled from the ud036_StarterCode repository file fresh_tomatoes provided by Udacity.

+# Requirements
+You need to have python 2.7+ installed.

 # Installation
-Simply clone the repository from https://github.com/callMeCal/My_Movies.git to your local machine.
+Clone the repository from https://github.com/callMeCal/My_Movies.git to your local machine.

 # Usage
 To add movies simply add instances of media.Movie to entertainment_center.py.